-3. LAE OVERVIEW ESTABLISHED during the 1920's gold rush as a supply base for the Wau goldfields, Lae (Morobe's provincial capital) is now a fast growing city of over 200,000 people.
+3. LAE OVERVIEW

+ESTABLISHED during the 1920's gold rush as a supply base for the Wau goldfields, Lae (Morobe's provincial capital) is now a fast growing city of over 200,000 people.
 With its airport at Nadzab, expanded port and improved road system, Lae has become the gateway to the densely populated Highlands region.

 In 1937 pioneer American aviator Amelia Earhart took off from Lae on one of the final legs of her round the world flight.
 Her next stop was a tiny speck of land called Howland Island, 4,000 kilometres out in the Pacific Ocean.
 She never made it.
 Lae was the last place to farewell the famous adventurer.

 During WWII, Lae was occupied by the Japanese and became one of their strategic bases against the allies.

 Modern day Lae is an attractive tropical city, well serviced by department stores, banks, travel agencies and an infrastructure of small traders.
-Lae however has become known as the nation's Industrial Capital, hosting an ever-expanding manufacturing industry.
+Lae however has become known as the nation's industrial capital, hosting an ever-expanding manufacturing industry.

 Also known as the 'Garden City', Lae's centrally located beautiful Botanic Gardens have boosted its reputation as a place of natural splendor.
-Lae is also the site of the Papua New Guinea University of Technology, which houses the Matheson Library - the largest technological library in the South Pacific.
+The gardens are currently undergoing a renovation with huge contributions from numerous Lae businesses.
+Lae is also the site of the Papua New Guinea University of Technology, which houses the Matheson Library - the largest technological library in the South Pacific, and a soon to be restored Rainforest Habitat.

-DOING BUSINESS IN LAE Lae is the second largest city in Papua New Guinea with a population of around 200,000 urban dwellers (preliminary figures from the year 2011 census).
+DOING BUSINESS IN LAE

+Lae is the second largest city in Papua New Guinea with a population of around 200,000 urban dwellers (preliminary figures from the year 2011 census).

 The economy of Lae continues to grow as the major commercial centre of Papua New Guinea.
 Being the gateway to the Highlands provinces, Lae flourishes as the industrial hub of Papua New Guinea, with distribution, manufacturing, fisheries, mining and agriculture being the main sectors for business.

 An important project that was completed in late 2014 that affects all industries in Lae is the first phase of the Lae Tidal Basin Project.
 It is the Government's vision to create a shipping hub of international standard in the South East Asia region and advance Lae as PNG's primary port facility, which will bring rapid and continued economic benefits to the Morobe and Highlands region and country in general.
-Phase Two of the Lae Tidal Basin Project is now awaiting approval and funding.
-Phase Two will see the new wharf lengthened to 460 metres, bringing the total wharf length to 700 metres.
-This will allow for three new berths, bringing the total number of berths to five.
+Phase Two of the Lae Tidal Basin Project has been approved and contract documents are currently being drawn up.
+Phase Two will see the new wharf lengthened by 460 metres, bringing the total wharf length to 700 metres, allowing for three new berths, bringing the total number of berths to five.

 PNG's recent resources boom, largely driven by the ExxonMobil-led PNG LNG project, has had a positive impact on Lae.
 With direct access to the Highlands via the Highlands Highway, the city has produced and transported thousands of tonnes of goods to help service PNG's gas and mining projects.

 Business benefits from the reasonably good infrastructure in Lae, where there is a regular power supply from the Ramu Hydro scheme, adequate good quality water and good communications.
-The National Government has injected a further K250 into Lae's roads over the past three years, which has seen the rehabilitation of most of the major city roads (many in concrete).
+The National Government has injected a further K250 million into Lae roads over the past three years, which has seen the rehabilitation of most of the major city roads (many in concrete).
+The four lane highway from Lae to Nadzab has commenced, with the first section from Lae to the Wau turn-off to be completed by the end of 2016.